DizNicolasAmor/hardhat-nextjs-redux/README.md

 # hardhat-erc20

-This is a basic erc20 dApp built with Hardhat and ReactJS.
+This is a basic erc20 dApp built with Hardhat and React and Redux.

 **How it works**

-There is a Smart contract in the backend that stores a `name`.
-This name could be updated with `setName` method.
-Also, there is a `greet` method that return a string that is a greeting that includes that name.
+In the backend, there is an erc-20 smart contract.
+The owner of the contract gets the initial balance when deploy and can send tokens in a transaction.
+Also, anyone can get information about the token: for example the name, symbol and total supply.

-In the frontend, the user can fetch those methods.
+In the frontend, the user can see three pages: home, network information and token information.

 ## Requirements